 Geography provides insight into a range of issues affecting environments and communities world-wide.
 An inquiry approach is used to investigate global, regional and local issues, with an emphasis on research, field work and geographical skills (including Geographic Information Systems software).
 Topics investigated include; environmental stewardship and climate change, management of coastal environments (Cleveland Bay), global inequity in human well-being and the geography of conflict.
 Year 10 Geography provides students a sound base from which to go on and study the Queensland Authority Subject, Senior Geography.

 History provides students with critical thinking skills and essential knowledge they need to make sense of the world they enter when they leave school.
-The objectives of the Year 10 course are to introduce the concepts and historical inquiry skills needed to study Senior Ancient and Modern History, to provide students with an understanding of key themes in Australian History and to give students the opportunity to find out why the world is the way it is today!
+The objectives of the Year 10 course are to introduce the concepts and historical inquiry skills needed to study Senior Ancient and Modern History, to provide students with an understanding of key themes in Australian and world history and to give students the opportunity to find out why the world is the way it is today.
 History is all about working with historical evidence.
-The key inquiry question for Year 10 is; how World War II, the changing nature of conflict and other significant events and changes of the 20th Century, shaped Australia and the modern world; The inter-war period, World War II, civil rights and freedom movements, the Cold War and popular culture.
+In Year 10, the inquiry topics focus upon the significant events of the Twentieth Century that shaped Australia and the modern world; The inter-war period, World War II, civil rights and freedom movements, the Cold War and popular culture.

 Geography is a Queensland Studies Authority (QSA) Subject offered across four semesters in Years 11 and 12.
 Geography brings the world to students’ fingertips!
-It caters to students who enjoy learning about world environments and the issues confronting their people.
-An inquiry approach is used to investigate global, regional and local issues with an emphasis on research, field work and geographical skills (including Geographic Information Systems software) where appropriate.
-The course includes studies on how best to respond to natural disasters (cyclones, drought, bushfire, tsunami...), living with climate change, feeding the world’s people, impact of political conflict on development, making urban communities more sustainable and managing vulnerable physical environments like rainforests and coral reefs.
+It caters to students who enjoy learning about world environments and the issues confronting societies.
+An inquiry approach is used to investigate global, regional and local issues with an emphasis on research, field work and geographical skills (including Geographic Information Systems software), where appropriate.
+The course includes studies on; how best to respond to natural disasters (cyclones, drought, bushfire, tsunami...), living with climate change, feeding the world’s people, exploring the geography of disease, making urban communities more sustainable and managing vulnerable physical environments like rainforests and coral reefs.
 Topics are investigated with a problem solving focus.
-Geography is an elective in the International Baccalaureate Diploma.

 Ancient History is a Queensland Studies Authority Subject offered across four semesters in Years 11 and 12.
 The subject allows students the opportunity to focus on a wider range of topics and a time period extending into the Middle Ages.
 The first year of the course allows Year 11 students to develop an understanding of the basics and foundations of archaeology, venture into the Stone Age and an opportunity to compare and contrast conflict and technology in ancient societies as diverse as Egypt, Rome and South and Central America.
 In Year 12 students examine the changing landscapes and civilisations of Ancient Europe, culminating in a final topic- The Ethics of Archaeology.
 Ancient History allows students to build skills in research, investigation and analysis and evaluation of written and non-written sources.
 The course also covers an appraisal of Australia’s indigenous heritage.